UpStride/engine/README.md

 For batchnormalization to work, the blades should not be stacked along the first axis so that the normalization is not computed as if the blades belonged to the batch axis.
 We decided to stack the blades on the channel axis.

 Also, note that the current (BatchNormalization) implementation works on the several components of the multivector in a correlated way.
-If you want more clever mechanism you should go for BatchNormalizationC (Complex) or BatchNormalizationH (Quaternion) where the real and imaginary parts are decorrelated.
+In case you would like to compute it differently (e.g. for ensuring equal variance in all the blades), you could opt for BatchNormalizationC (Complex) or BatchNormalizationH (Quaternion) where the real and imaginary parts are independent.

 **BatchNormalizationC**: Trabelsi et al [1]

 * Ensures the equal variance for both real and imaginary parts, unlike applying real valued BatchNormalization.
-* Removes correlation between real and imaginary parts.

 It's recommended to read Section 3.5 in the [Deep Complex Networks](https://arxiv.org/pdf/1705.09792.pdf#subsection3.5) paper for further details.

 **BatchNormalizationH**: Gaudet et al [2]

 * Similar to Complex BatchNormalization.
 The Quaternion BatchNormalization uses the same idea to ensure all 4 components to have equal variance.
-* Removes correlation between real and each imaginary parts.

 It's recommended to read section 3.4 in the [Deep Quaternion Networks](https://arxiv.org/pdf/1712.04604.pdf#subsection.3.4) paper for further details.

 ### Dropout

-Dropout is also an exception because we want to apply dropout on all blades of a hypercomplex number at the same time.
+Dropout is also an exception because in general we would like to apply dropout on all blades of a hypercomplex number at the same time.
 This can't be done with a single Dropout.

 Let $N$ be the number of blades.
-The solution is to define $N$ Dropout operations with the same random seed to synchronize them.
-Then at every iteration, we split the input tensor to $N$, compute the $N$ dropout and concatenate the output.
+The solution for ensuring that all the blades of a multivector undergo dropout (or not) is to define $N$ Dropout operations with the same random seed to synchronize them and then apply each of the $N$ Dropout layers to one of the blades.

 ## Initialization: